CelerCoin/MasterNode-Setup/README.md

     $ ./install.sh

 Installation take some time, wait until you see message
->**MASTERNODE AND SENTINEL SUCCESSFULLY INSTALLED AND STARTED**.
+>**MASTERNODE AND SENTINEL SUCCESSFULLY INSTALLED AND STARTED**

->Also masternode private key will be printed like that
+Also masternode private key will be printed like that

->**MASTERNODE PRIVATE KEY: 462VdwnMk3EwcSxN8RoE4W8UoK0SgEtpN3KsIs6oub3W6byHLyvE1k**.
+>**MASTERNODE PRIVATE KEY: 462VdwnMk3EwcSxN8RoE4W8UoK0SgEtpN3KsIs6oub3W6byHLyvE1k**

 Save the **your** masternode private key, you will use it later.